OzdenGursoy/Operating-Systems-Project1/README.md

 # COMP304-Project1

+This is an assignment given in COMP304 course in Koç University.
+This code is implemented by Özden Gürsoy & Zahit Başyiğit.

 We implemented shelldon with two types of execution where one is linux commands(in /bin/) and the other is executing files in the current path(project path).
 We check if the command is in a predefined list of commands (user files) otherwise we assume it is a linux command and run it.